Images

 Position

-Used with fit: cover or fit: contain, positions the image within the output frame.
+Used with fit: cover or fit: contain to position the image within the output frame.

 Background